How I write posts

 Tech projects and foundations

-MacTheKnifeII, the 16-inch MacBook Pro: My primary work machine, and her 8 GiB Radeon 5500M is fine for the few games I play.
+MacTheKnifeII, the 16-inch MacBook Pro: My primary work machine, and portable powerhouse for travel.

 16-inch 3072×1920 HiDPI display, 16 GiB memory, 512 GiB SSD.
 Runs macOS 11.2 Big Sur with oksh, Homebrew, and pkgsrc.